A Complete Guide to San Marino

 San Marino is tiny - it's the fifth smallest country in the world - so you won't find an airport or a train station here.
 The only way to get to San Marino is either by car or by bus.

-I arrived by Flixbus overnight from Perugia where I had been staying.
-The Flixbus dropped me off in Rimini, which is the closest city in Italy.
+By bus: I traveled by Flixbus overnight from Perugia where I had been staying to Rimini, which is the closest city in Italy.
 From Rimini, the public bus departs regularly from the bus station at Arco di Augusto.
-This is the exact spot on Google Maps where the bus to San Marino stops.
+This is the exact spot on Google Maps to get the bus to San Marino.
+At the time of writing, tickets from Rimini to San Marino were €6 one-way.
+The bus took about 45 minutes to the last stop at the Piazzale della Stazione in central San Marino.

 Where to Stay in San Marino

-There aren't any hostels in San Marino, and as it's quite a tiny place, there are just a handful of hotels to choose from.
 I spent three nights at the Hotel Cesare, which was in the perfect location right in the heart of the old town.
 I was in a very basic single room which was a bit noisy as it looked right over the street and the walls are thin, but it was comfortable and clean.
 The mattress was also quite hard but the service was really lovely and I genuinely enjoyed my stay.
 The upstairs rooms I heard were quite nice, with views overlooking the whole country.

 jana meerman san marino-96